trixi-framework/TrixiBottomTopography.jl/docs/src/create_convert_geo_data.md

 The function returns three important objects:
 - `Topo`: The raw topography data from GeophysicalModelGenerator.
 - `p`: The projection point used for coordinate transformation.
-The projection point is choosen to be in the middle of the chosen area.
+The projection point is chosen to be in the middle of the chosen area.
 - `Topo_Cart`: The topography data converted to Cartesian coordinates.

 <table style="border-collapse: collapse; width: 100%; border: 2px solid #666;">